 Teeth are covered in a hard, outer coating called enamel.
 Every day, a thin film of bacteria builds up on your teeth.
 Over time, the bacteria can cause holes in the enamel.
 These holes are called cavities.
 Brushing and flossing your teeth can protect you from decay, but once a cavity happens, a dentist has to fix it.

-You can protect your teeth from decay by using fluoride toothpaste.
-If you have a lot of tooth decay, your dentist or dental hygienist may give you a fluoride treatment during an office visit.
-Or, the dentist may tell you to use a fluoride gel or mouth rinse at home.
+Fluoride toothpaste can protect your teeth from decay.
+If you suffer from tooth decay, then your dentist may give you a fluoride treatment during an office visit.
+Your dentist may even recommend you a fluoride gel or mouth rinse at home.

 Gum disease begins when plaque builds up along and under the gum line.
 This plaque causes infections that hurt the gum and bone that hold teeth in place.
 Sometimes gum disease makes your gums tender and more likely to bleed.
 This problem, called gingivitis, can often be fixed by daily brushing and flossing.